Integrated Health & Nutritional Medicine

 Our bodies are biochemical environments and everything we put into them in terms of the foods we choose to eat or not eat makes a difference.
 These choices also determine, to a great extent, if we are moving towards wellness or away from it.
 For many they will also determine whether we age well or poorly and what, if any, chronic diseases we will face.

 Nutritional Medicine is based on the principal that nutrients, including essential micro-nutrients, are required for proper functioning of all the biochemical processes on which our bodies depend.
+This is the Ideal Protein Protocol.
 Therefore, when treating symptoms or diseases, we look for the underlying causes that although often partly genetic, are very much tied up with nutritional and environmental factors.
 This is in contrast to the tendency in the conventional medical approach to treat symptoms by means of drugs or surgery.
 Nutritional medicine includes clinical nutrition but is wider in scope, covering aspects of nutrition and health via the part that nutrition plays in health, disease, lifecycle and aging.